-I heard someone whooping as I came around the corner into town, and there was a small band of familar faces sitting outside a hotel having refreshments.
-I joined them and then realised my home for the night was only two doors down, so we moved there and had lunch before scattering to shower, pick up the half way certficate or find a farmacia.
+I heard someone whooping as I came around the corner into town, and there was a small band of familar faces – David, Laura, Yarin and Nicole – sitting outside a hotel enjoying anchor refreshments, so I joined them.
+I have never been met with my own theme tune before!
+After a while I realised my home for the night was only two doors down, and Laura noticed they served vegan food, so we moved there and had a lasagna lunch before scattering to shower, pick up the half way certficate or find a farmacia.

-In the evening we gathered in the square for drinks to say goodbye to some of them, who had to go home due to problems and illness in the family, and our young Israeli friend had already left on the train to fast forward his trip.
+In the evening we gathered in the square for drinks to say goodbye to young Linda and her Dutch walking companion, who had to go home, and our young Israeli friend had already left on the train to fast forward his trip.
 It is always so sad to see people leaving, but it is never goodbye on the camino, it is auf wiedersehen, au revoir, på gjensyn – we’ll meet again.